-In addition to deploying and integrating AI models, the Company often provides a range of data engineering support services including data transformation, data curation, data hygiene, data consolidation, data extraction, data compliance, and master data management.
+In conjunction with AI digital transformation, the Company often provides a range of data engineering support services, including data transformation, data curation, data hygiene, data consolidation, data compliance, and master data management.

-The Company's customers span a diverse range of industries and a wide range of AI use cases, benefiting from the short time-to-value and high economic returns of the Company's AI solutions and platforms.
+The Company's customers span a diverse range of industries and a wide range of AI use cases, benefiting from the short time-to-value and high economic returns of the Company's AI digital transformation solutions and platforms.

-AI-Enabled Industry Platforms
+Industry AI Platforms

-The Company's AI-enabled industry platforms address specific, niche market requirements the Company believes it can innovate with AI/ML technologies.
-The Company deploys these industry platforms as softwareas-a-service (SaaS) and as managed services.
-These platforms benefit from the Company's technology infrastructure, its industry-specific knowledge, its strong customer relationships and experience merging technology with the business processes of its customers.
-To date, the Company has built an industry platform for medical records data extraction and transformation (which the Company brands as "Synodex[®]") and an industry platform for public relations (which the Company brands as "Agility PR Solutions").
-The Company is in development with an additional AI-enabled industry platform to serve financial services institutions.
+The Company's industry platforms address specific, niche market requirements that the Company believes it can fulfill in large part with its AI/ML technologies.
+The Company deploys these industry platforms as software-as-a-service (SaaS) and as managed services.
+To date, the Company has built an industry platform for medical records data extraction and transformation (which the Company brands as "Synodex®") and an industry platform for public relations (which the Company brands as "Agility PR Solutions").